-1.2 In terms of national policy, paragraph 247 of Scottish Planning Policy supports the use of financial guarantees, in relation to minerals extraction, as a means of ensuring restoration and aftercare are undertaken to a high standard.
-This support is carried forward into the draft NPF4, which, in policy 22 supports the consideration of a range of financial guarantee options to provide assurance that a high standard of restoration and aftercare will be delivered.
-Over the last decade, with the increase in renewable energy development within East Ayrshire, the council has established a robust process of requiring financial guarantees for renewable energy and other non-minerals developments.
-This is supported through policy FIN 1 of LDP2.
+1.2 In terms of national policy, National Planning Framework 4 (NPF4) supports the use of financial guarantees in relation to mineral extraction and ensuring a high standard of restoration and aftercare, as per Policy 33 (Minerals) paragraph c).
+NPF4 Policy 12 (Zero Waste) paragraph d) also supports using appropriate financial mechanisms to secure restoration and aftercare schemes for waste and infrastructure facilities, whilst Policy 11 (Energy) paragraph e) states that proposals for energy developments must address "the quality of site restoration plans including the measures in place to safeguard or guarantee availability of finances to effectively implement those plans".
+With the continued increase in renewable energy development within East Ayrshire, the council has established a robust process of requiring financial guarantees for renewable energy and other non-minerals developments.
+This is supported through policy FIN1 of LDP2.